Accessibility Tools

 Yvonne Hendling (Lower Austria)

-Lienz, my love, the barberry bushes along the Isel, whose leaves we once chewed, almost dogmatically, almost frenetically, giving space to the, as we had to learn, futile hope that they might mask the smell of tobacco, after the first, painstakingly smoked cigarettes, completely forbidden of course, as so much was back then, because we had not really outgrown our childhood shoes, sour in memory and a bit scratchy in the throat, I will probably never forget them, these barberry bushes, farabove head high and countless and behind it the gentle swell of the river, as it gently licks the shore.
-The eternal sandy, narrow path that meandered along the shore, occasionally stretching the feet into the waves and breathing boundlessly freely with the free play of soul forces.
-The sun like a velvety whisper on the shoulders, the poems of our time truly never ended and guided us in the direction of a true life.
-A day like in heaven, when we set off up Maximilianstrasse towards Grafenbach and there theNature wildness a little adventurous spirit wrested.
+Lienz, my love, the barberry bushes along the Isel, whose leaves we once, almost dogmatically, chewed, almost frenetically, giving space to the, as we had to learn, futile hope that they might mask the smell of tobacco, after the first, painstakingly smoked cigarettes, completely forbidden of course, like so much back then, because we had not really outgrown our childhood shoes, sour in memory and a bit scratchy in the throat, I will probably never forget them, these barberry bushes, far awayabove head high and without number and behind it the gentle swell of the river, as it gently licks the shore.
+The eternal sandy, narrow path that meandered along the shore, then occasionally stretching the feet into the waves and breathing boundlessly freely with the free play of soul forces.
+The sun like a velvety whisper on the shoulders, the poems of our time truly never ended and pointed us in the direction of a true life.
+A day like in heaven, when we set off up Maximilianstraße towards Grafenbach and there theNature wildness a little adventurous spirit.
 Or the way out to the forest inn - a gift every time, the time that floated freely and playfully led us by the nose, into a present that was diligent and eager, amused and fresh, soft and full of warming familiarity.
-The main square, which lies contemplatively, today as well as then, the towers of Liebburg, which watch over them shading.
-The people, who here much more often give each other an enchanting smile and their kindness like a shimmeringmagic mist bank over all heads.
-The clouds, which gather near the Schleinitz into an initially grim face, but in the next moment widen the mouth into a broad smile, the deep blue, the wind, which summons southern scents far from harsh lagoon putrefaction, it was and still is to me the finely chiseled gateway to the world.
-The further I moved away, in years and geographical distances, the closer to my heart this gem nestled in the exhilarating mountain world, benevolent and warm.
-It Connection with the delicate beauty of a city that lives, breathes, and warmly and heartily resists the cold of time, then as now - Lienz, I love you.
+The main square, which lies contemplatively, today as well as then, the towers of Liebburg, which watch over shading.
+The people, who here much more often give each other an enchanting smile and their kindness like a shimmering"enchanted mist bank over all heads.
+The clouds, which gather near the Schleinitz into an initially grim countenance, but then widen the mouth to a broad smile in the next moment, the deep blue, the wind, which summons southern scents far from harsh lagoon putrefaction, it was and still is to me the finely chiseled gateway to the world.
+The further I distanced myself, in years and geographical distances, the closer to my heart this gem nestled in the intoxicating mountain world, benevolent and warm.
+It Connection with the delicate grace of a city that lives, breathes, and warmly and heartily resists the cold of the times, then as now - Lienz, I love you.
+Verbundenheit mit der zarten Anmut einer Stadt, die lebt, die atmet und die warm und herzlich der Kälte der Zeit widersteht, damals wie heute - Lienz, ich liebe dich.

 Robert Senn (Innsbruck)